 What does a Certified Nursing Assistant do?

 A Certified Nursing Assistant (CNA) plays a vital role in patient care.
 They work under the supervision of nurses and doctors.
-CNAs help with daily tasks, such as bathing, dressing, and feeding patients.
-They also take vital signs, like blood pressure and temperature.
-CNAs ensure patients are comfortable and safe.
-They often spend time listening to patients and reporting any changes to the nursing staff.
-This role is essential in providing quality care and support to those in need.
+CNAs assist with daily activities for patients who cannot do them on their own.
+This includes bathing, dressing, and feeding patients.
+They also take vital signs like blood pressure and temperature.
+CNAs help patients move around safely.
+They often spend time listening to patients and reporting any changes in their condition to the nursing staff.

 How to become a Certified Nursing Assistant?